 High poverty levels, low income levels and low levels of wage employment (low levels of secured regular income) strongly influence the target population’s ability to pay for efficient cook stoves at market prices.

 Thus, carbon credits play an important role in the financing of this project activity and subsidizing stove construction.
 In the first two years, the project was entirely financed through pre-payment for future carbon credits for project start-up.
 The pre-payment for carbon credits cannot be paid back by other means than by carbon credits, since the project does not generate income.
 Once first carbon credits generate income for the project activity, it will be fully financed through revenues from carbon credits.
 This clearly shows that carbon funds are critical for implementing this project activity.
-A significant part of the project investment is provided upfront by Fastenopfer (a Swiss Foundation working in international cooperation) as a pre-payment for expected GS VERs..
+A significant part of the project investment is provided upfront by Fastenopfer (a Swiss Foundation working in international cooperation) as a pre-payment for expected GS VERs.
 This is an objective demonstration (as per CDM Guidelines for Objective Demonstration of Assessment of Barriers (Version 01), page 4/5, Guideline 6, Example 2) that the GS actually enabled the financing of the project.
 This is an objective means to demonstrate the investment/financial barrier.

 Sustainable Development Goals (SDG) outcomes